coopsymbiotic/coop.symbiotic.timetrack/README.md

 Status & Todo
 =============

 WARNING: this extension is highly experimental.
-At the moment, it still relies heavily on a patched version of kproject.
-You still need to create a new 'contract' from the kproject UI (node/add/kcontract), then create a Case in CiviCRM, and link the two, by putting the node ID of the contract in a specific custom field.
+I am trying to provide an upgrade path from users of kproject, but not between experimental releases of this extension.
+Below is a short list of things that need fixing.

 Tasks and punches:

-* Convert the contracts (kcontract) to be linked to civicrm_case, instead of node.
+* [rc] Script to convert the contracts (kcontract) to be linked to civicrm_case, instead of node.
-* Punches should refer to the contact_id, instead of Drupal uid.
+* [rc] Punches should refer to the contact_id, instead of Drupal uid.
+* [wishlist] Punching in a 'new' task should change it to 'open'.
+* [wishlist] Quick punch form, not linked to a specific case.

 Invoices:

-* Add JS to recalculate row-totals automatically (qty*unit)
+* [rc] Add JS to recalculate row-totals automatically (qty*unit)
-* Have a way to list the punch details for a task? (popup?)
+* [rc] Rename the "hours_billed" in the DB to just "qty".
-* Have a per-task default cost (hourly fee), currently hardcoded.
+* [important] Have a per-task default cost (hourly fee), currently hardcoded.
+* [wishlist] Have a way to list the punches specific to a task? (popup?)
-* Add a "public note" field, for a text to add on the invoice sent to the client?
+* [wishlist] Add a "public note" field, for a text to add on the invoice sent to the client?
-* Add a "private note" field, for internal notes? (not shown on the final invoice)
+* [wishlist] Add a "private note" field, for internal notes? (not shown on the final invoice)
-* Rename the "hours_billed" in the DB to just "qty".

 Misc:

-* Bot integration (merge kpirc into bot_kproject?).
-* Implement "case merge" hook.
+* [rc] Implement "case merge" hook.
-* Convert all unix timestamp fields to mysql datetime (ex: task begin/end, punch begin).
+* [rc] Convert all unix timestamp fields to mysql datetime (ex: task begin/end, punch begin).
-* Config UI for the invoice template file (currently the path of the template is hardcoded).
+* [important] Config UI for the invoice template file (currently the path of the template is hardcoded).
+* [wishlist] Bot integration (merge kpirc into bot_kproject?).
-* Invoicing has some redundancy with CiviAccounts.
+* [wishlist] Invoicing has some redundancy with CiviAccounts.
 Would be neat to integrate all that together.

 General assumptions that might need fixing: